Misiu/seeed-wiki-documents/docs/Sensor/ePaper/XIAO_ePaper_Display_Board_EN04/EN04_OEPL_Setup.md

 ### Using the Web Display Tool

 **Step 1.
 Open Display Tool**
-Visit [OpenEPamerLink BLE Tester](https://openepaperlink.org/ble/display/) in your browser.
+Visit [OpenEPaperLink BLE Tester](https://openepaperlink.org/ble/display/) in your browser.

 **Step 2.
 Connect to Device**
 Click **"Connect"** and select your OEPL device from the Bluetooth pairing dialog.